Metacello/metacello/docs/MetacelloScriptingAPI.md

   github:// <github user> / <github project>  [ : <version identifier> ] [ / <repository path> ]
 ```

+The semantics used are based on those of the GitHub API used to retrieve a ZIP archive of parts of a GitHub repository.
+Unfortunately GitHub has no official documentation on the matter.
+Apparently, to get a ZIP archive of some resource
+the URL must look like this: `https://github.com/<github user>/<github project>/zipball/<version identifier>/`

-*gitthub://* is the scheme identifier for the GitHub repository description.
+**gitthub://** is the scheme identifier for the GitHub repository description.

-*github user* is the user name or organization name of the owner of the GitHub proejct.
+**github user* *is the user name or organization name of the owner of the GitHub proejct.

-*github project* is the name of the GitHub project.
+**github project** is the name of the GitHub project.

-*version identifier* is the name of a *branch*, the name of a *tag* or the *SHA* of a commit.
+**version identifier** is the name of a *branch*, the name of a *tag* or the *SHA* of a commit.
 The *tag name* and *SHA*
 identifies a specific commit.
 The *branch name* resolves to the current HEAD of the branch.
 The **version identifier** is
 optional.

-*repository path* is the path to a subdirectory in the project where the repository is rooted.
+**repository path** is the path to a subdirectory in the project where the repository is rooted.
 If absent the repository
 is rooted in the projects HOME directory.

 ##http://